Whale & Girl

 She smiled, resting her back against his torso.
 “Sometimes.”

 Gentle whispers echoed in her eardrums, interrupting her speech.
 Chasing the source, she found herself pressing an ear against Noah’s heart.
 Upon her curiosity, he produced a conch seashell from his chest.
 It was ivory, twirled with gold and silver linings to form lengthy, indecipherable writings and symbols.
-What she heard was the hushed murmurs of waves lapping shores, encased within a seashell in replacement for his lack of a heart.
+What she heard was the hushed murmurs of waves lapping shores, encased within a seashell in replacement for his heart.
 He told her he had lost the throbbing organ during a journey to bargain with the Siren Queen, that the sirens were made to love only once with each heart they collected.
 He suspected one of them must have snatched it while he was distracted.
 They were lonely creatures, he explained.

 Lifting a seashell to her ear, she let the soothing language of the ocean flowed through her being, imaging herself as the siren who stole his heart.